Chicago H1B Immigration Lawyer

 Generally, to be eligible for an H1B visa, the following criteria should be met:

-- Employer offer employment to the foreign national;
+- Employment offer from a U.S. entity to a foreign national;

 - The foreign national possesses a U.S. Bachelor’s degree or higher, or work experience that is equivalent to a bachelor’s degree directly related to the offered position;

 - Employer/H-1B sponsor will pay the foreign national the higher of the prevailing wage or actual wage.

 Obtaining an H-1B Visa can be a competitive process.
 Congress only makes an annual fiscal year limitation (H-1B cap) of 65,000 visas available for applicants that possess a Bachelor’s Degree, and an additional 20,000 Visas for those who have a U.S. Masters or higher Degree.

 Historically, the first date of H-1B filing each year was April 1st or the next business day if April 1st falls on the weekend or holiday.
 Due to the limited H1B cap, there was almost always more H-1B filings than the annual H1B cap.
 To decide which H1b filings make the deadline, the USCIS would accept all the timely filed H1B petitions and run a lottery system.
 Whoever gets selected in the lottery will be accepted by the USCIS for subsequent adjudication.
 For those that did not get selected by the lottery, their full H1B petitions will be returned to them.